SRvSaha/CoWinVaccineSlotFinder/README.md

 - [x] Zero Setup Application, Just Download and Run!
 Easy to Use!
 - [x] No specialized Software required for modification of Config file
 - [x] Allow Any Vaccine Type and Any Fee Type for Booking Slots; Remove Mandatory Filters on VaccineType and FeeType
-- [ ] Telemetry Metadata of Booking for Updating Statistics to see how the App is helping others.
-No Personal Information to be taken.
-- [ ] Debug Mode to be Developed to trace any bug/issue reported in User's Machine while running the Application
 - [ ] Verbose Mode to be Developed so that user can check each and every step as what is going on behind the scenes when slots are being fetched & processed
+- [ ] Application Latest Version Check Automatically before proceeding
 - [ ] Integration of Notification Engine with Telegram Bot/Mail Service/Webhook Endpoint
 - [ ] Addition of Automated Tests, CI/CD Pipeline, Auto increment of version
-- [ ] Application Latest Version Check Automatically before proceeding
+- [ ] Debug Mode to be Developed to trace any bug/issue reported in User's Machine while running the Application
+- [ ] Telemetry Metadata of Booking for Updating Statistics to see how the App is helping others.
+No Personal Information to be taken.

+- [ ] Auto Notifier/Auto OTP Reading functionality to be added for seamless flow

 ## Technical Details